JamesMackman/mind-melt/README.md

 ### 4. Navigation Links

 - Tailored for individuals who prioritize intuitive navigation while exploring the quiz platform.
 This includes students, quiz enthusiasts, and anyone seeking a seamless user experience.
-- Prominently features Home and Login links in the header, strategically placed for easy access and quick navigation.
+- Prominently features Home (the logo) and Login links in the header, strategically placed for easy access and quick navigation.
 - Home link provides a direct route to the main page of the website, allowing users to start their quiz experience or return to the homepage effortlessly.
-- Login link offers a convenient entry point for new users to create an account or for existing users to log in, emphasizing accessibility and user-friendly design.
+- Login link offers a convenient entry point for new users to create a username emphasizing accessibility and user-friendly design.
 - The inclusion of these navigation links reflects a commitment to user convenience, ensuring that users can effortlessly navigate between different sections of the website, enhancing overall usability and satisfaction.

 ### 5. Quiz Rules Section